-These awards were presented at SAGE Eldercare's 59th Annual Meeting, which was held on June 18, 2013.
+These awards will be presented at SAGE Eldercare's 60th Annual Meeting on October 1, 2014.

-The Community Partner Award was initiated in 1996 to honor local individuals or business that generously share their expertise in support of SAGE Eldercare and older adults in the community.
-Dr. John A. Heath, a geriatrician with Summit Medical Group, was recognized as the 2012 recipient of this award.
+The Community Partner Award was initiated in 1996 to honor local individuals or businesses that generously share their expertise in support of SAGE Eldercare and older adults in the community.
+AARP Tax-Aide Program of Union County is being recognized as the 2013 recipient of this award.

-Blanche M. and George L. Watts Mountainside Community Foundation was given the 2012 Good Neighbor Award by SAGE.
+The Larks, a musical troupe affiliated with the Junior League of Summit, is being given the 2013 Good Neighbor Award by SAGE.
 This award was initiated in 1996 to honor local organization that generously share their resources in support of SAGE Eldercare and older adults in the community.

 The Outstanding Youth Volunteer of the Year Award was created in 2005 to recognize ongoing volunteer involvement by local youth who have committed their time and service to SAGE Eldercare.
-Lindsay Reich, a resident of Short Hills and recent high student graduate headed to Union College in the fall of 2013, received this award for 2012.
+Lincoln-Hubbard Elementary School in Summit is being recognized as the 2013 award recipient.

 "Be the change you want to see in the world." --Mahatma Gandhi